Call now

 Dealing with Neighbor's Dog

-You can also knock on your neighbor's door to offer plastic bags or other supplies to help them clean up after their dog, which can be a friendly gesture and open the door for a constructive conversation.
+• Offer plastic bags or other supplies to help your neighbor clean up after their dog, which can be a friendly gesture and open the door for a constructive conversation.

-If the problem continues, consider contacting local animal control or authorities to report issues with neighbor's dogs and to seek their assistance in resolving the matter, which can be an effective way to deal with the problem.
+• If the problem continues, contact local animal control or authorities to report issues with neighbor’s dogs and seek their assistance in resolving the matter.

-Keep a record of incidents, including dates, times, and photos, to document the problem and to provide evidence if needed, which can be useful in case you need to take further action.
+• Keep a record of incidents, including dates, times, and photos, to document the problem and provide evidence if needed.

 Health Risks